Remi-Coulom/joedb/doc/source/network_protocol.rst

 Network Protocol
 ================

-checkpoint, wait_milliseconds, size, version, blob_id, and session_id are sent
-as 64-bit little-endian numbers
+all numbers are sent as 64-bit little-endian numbers

 Client to Server
 ----------------